Paoli in Dane County, Wisconsin — The American Midwest (Great Lakes)

 In 1864, Francis and Bernard Minch purchased the sawmill and built a stone grist mill.
 By the mid 1870s, the community boasted a school, post office, two churches, a cheese factory, two hotels, a doctor and several tradesmen.

 The Chicago, Madison and Northern Railroad bypassed Paoli in 1888, but the settlement prospered past the turn of the century; the proud possessor of a local band, an acclaimed baseball team and theatre group.
 The public ground and Fischer Hall were often used for holiday, social and political events.

 As the mill era passed, the population declined.
 Recently, the community has shown new vitality; buildings have been restored, a new town hall acquired, and new businesses opened.

 Erected 1990 by Dane County Historical Society.
 (Marker

 Marker series.
 This marker is included in the Wisconsin, Dane County Historical Society marker series.

 Location.
+42° 55.749′ N, 89° 31.626′ W. Marker is in Paoli, Wisconsin, in Dane County.
+Marker is at the intersection of County Road PB and Paoli Road, on the left when traveling south on County Road PB.
 Touch for map.
 Marker is at or near this postal address: 1392 County Road PD, Belleville WI 53508, United States of America.
+Touch for directions.

 Also see . . .
 The History of Paoli.
 The Paoli town website offers vintage photos as well as additional information on the history and area.
 (Submitted on September 20, 2010, by William J. Toman of Green Lake, Wisconsin.)